terminalstatic/go-xsd-validate/README.md

 #### <a name="pkg-examples">Examples</a>
 An example on how to use the package.
-Always free the handlers, the go gc will not collect those.
 In some situations, e.g. programatically looping over xml documents you might have to explicitly free the handler without defer.
 You prabably want to call xsdvalidate.Init() and xsdvalidate.Cleanup() only once after app start and before app end.

 	import (